chok-di/simple-weather-app/README.md

-#Very Simple Brutalist Weather App
+# Very Simple Brutalist Weather App

 ## Introduction
-This Next.js Weather App is a modern, responsive application that provides real-time weather information.
-It features current weather updates, historical weather data, and an option to save and load weather data.

-Built with Next.js and styled with Tailwind CSS, this app offers a user-friendly interface with a brutalist design approach.

-The weather data is retrieved from Openmeteo api https://open-meteo.com/.
-By default, this app shows the weather data of Toronto,Ontario Canada.
-User can change the location by modifying the longitude and altitude in the helpers functions at src/helpers/weather.
+This Next.js Weather App provides real-time weather information in a responsive format.
+It features current weather updates, historical data, and options to save and retrieve weather conditions.
+The app, built using Next.js and Tailwind CSS, showcases a brutalist design and pulls data from Openmeteo (https://open-meteo.com/).
+By default, it displays weather for Toronto, Ontario, Canada, but users can easily change the location by adjusting longitude and latitude in the src/helpers/weather file.

 ## Features
-- **Current Weather**: Displays the latest weather information, including the temperature, weather condition, and the time when the weather was last measured.
+- **Current Weather**: Shows the latest weather details, including temperature, condition, and last update time.
-- **Timely Update** The current weather data is refreshed every 60s to ensure the provision of the most up-to-date information
+- **Timely Update** Refreshes current weather data every 60 seconds.
-- **Historical Weather Data**: Shows weather data from the past 5 days.
+- **Historical Weather Data**: Access weather data from the past five days.
-- **Saved Weather Conditions**: Allows users to save weather conditions to a local database and view saved weather conditions.
+- **Saved Weather Conditions**: Users can save weather data to a local database and view these records.
-- **Responsive Design**: Fully responsive and accessible on various devices.
+- **Responsive Design**: Ensures compatibility across various devices.

 ## Technologies Used